Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

 We first recall the sets of bridge functions given by the conditional moment equations in \cref{eq: bridge-U-h,eq: bridge-U-q}:

 and the sets of bridge functions given by the observed data conditional moment equations in \cref{eq: observed-bridge-h,eq: observed-bridge-q}:

 In \cref{lem:bridge-identification}, we already show that any bridge functions in $\Hbbb_0$ and $\Qbbb_0$ can identify the causal parameter.
 However, we can not directly learn functions in $\Hbbb_0$ and $\Qbbb_0$ from the observed data, because they depend on the unmeasured confounders $U$.
-Instead, we can only learn functions in $\Hbbb_0^{\obs}$ and $\Qbbb_0^{\obs}$ from the observed data.
+Instead, we can at most learn functions in $\Hbbb_0^{\obs}$ and $\Qbbb_0^{\obs}$ from the observed data.
 Although in \cref{lemma: observed-bridge}, we already show that $\Hbbb_0 \subseteq \Hbbb_0^{\obs}$ and $\Qbbb_0 \subseteq \Qbbb_0^{\obs}$, the converse may not be true.
-In other words, functions in $\Hbbb_0^{\obs}$ and $\Qbbb_0^{\obs}$ that we can learn from observed data may not necessarily belong to $\Hbbb_0$ and $\Qbbb_0$.
+In other words, functions in $\Hbbb_0^{\obs}$ (or $\Qbbb_0^{\obs}$) that we can possibly learn from observed data may not necessarily belong to $\Hbbb_0$ (or $\Qbbb_0$).
 Thus without further conditions, we cannot use \cref{lem:bridge-identification} for identification, since this lemma only applies to functions in $\Hbbb_0$ and $\Qbbb_0$.